donsutherland/proxmox-service-discovery/README.md

 1. Log in to Proxmox web interface
 2. Go to Datacenter → Permissions → API Tokens
-3. Click "Add" and create a token with the format `USER@REALM!TOKENID`
+3. Click "Add" and create a token for the user you wish to use
-4. Make sure to grant the token appropriate read permissions on your cluster;
-   typically, the `PVEAuditor` role is sufficient.
+4. Make sure to grant the token appropriate read permissions on your cluster under Datacenter → Permissions; typically, the `PVEAuditor` role is sufficient

 ## Troubleshooting